 I always recommend if any Empath is repeatedly brought down by the energy of others they need to check their body and mind.
 If the body is out of balance it will have a knock-on effect on the mind and vice versa.

-If it seems we have no ‘life control’ and we can’t manage our emotions, we often struggle to find purpose and happiness as an Empath.
+When we can’t manage our emotions, we also struggle to find happiness or peace.

 Now, there’s certain situations in life where we are meant to feel emotional pain.
 It is part of the human experience and something we have to face and live through.
 However, it is when our moods and emotions are constantly low, fluctuating or erratic that we know something is amiss.
 And in these cases, we need to make changes.

-Listen to your gut promptings and take note when something keeps catching your attention in regard to wellbeing or life changes, whether it be in relation to mind, body or spirit.
+Listen to your gut promptings and take note when something keeps catching your attention regarding wellbeing or life changes, whether it be in relation to mind, body or spirit.